angadhn/angadhn.github.io/_opinions/Post3.md

 even if the pace is glacial by comparison.
 For the idea is not to work only for personal liberation but for something greater.

-Here's a link to the talk:
+For those interested in the conversation, here's a link to the talk:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/eF0cz9OmCGw?si=27vod6mINY0npdDd" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>